Inside a penthouse designed just for Instagram influencers

 Since the SoHo space opened in August, Wayfair has received about 5 million Instagram impressions–the company estimates it will bring in millions more as influencers continue to use the space and tag the company.
 “All the posts are totally organic and they’re tagging us because they want to, not because they have to,” says Wayfair media relations manager Lindsey Graziano.
 “That’s a win in our book.”

 How does one design an apartment for Instagram?
-To find out, I spoke to Maggie Lydecker, a design manager at Wayfair who was in charge of designing the space.
+To find out, I spoke to Maggie Lydecker, a design manager at Wayfair Design Services who was in charge of designing the space.

 Yes, millennial pink is still a thing